 Baby, it’s cold outside!
 Bring on soup season!
-I have been loving this 30-minute veggie white chili lately, so I thought I’d share.
+I have been loving this 30-minute vegetable white chili lately, so I thought I’d share.

 It’s a lighter, brothy-er chili compared to other chili recipes I love to make at home.
 But, this veggie white chili is still packed with flavor and it’s super simple and quick to throw together.